EorEquis/cfb-bot/README.md

 ### 🌦️ Weather

-`/match` includes the forecast for the next scheduled match.
+`/match` includes the forecast for the next scheduled match, including temperature, feels-like temperature, precipitation, and wind.

 Because nothing improves an already questionable golf decision like having advance notice that it's going to rain.